Practice Quell with Flashcards, Spelling and Quizzes

 The verb 'quell' has its origins in the Old English word 'cwellan,' which meant 'to kill' or 'to murder.'
 Over time, the meaning of 'cwellan' evolved to encompass the idea of suppressing or putting an end to something by force.
 In Middle English, 'quell' came to mean 'to subdue' or 'to bring under control.'
 It retained this sense of bringing about calm or order through suppression when it was adopted into modern English.
 'Quell' is used to describe the act of suppressing or extinguishing various forms of disturbance, rebellion, or upheaval, often by using force or authority to restore order.
 The etymology of 'quell' underscores its historical connection to the idea of overcoming or subduing, emphasizing its role in bringing an end to tumultuous or disruptive situations.

-Find the meaning of quell
+Find the correct meaning of the verb quell:

 Try Again!